JanHerca/urantiapedia/output/wikijs/en/article/David_Elders/Our_Educational_Imperative_A_Strategy.md

 Michael’s bestowal as the human Jesus on our planet connects our Creator Son’s completion of his bestowal promise to the Eternal Son with our planet’s fourth epoch of personal religious growth and progress.
 As part of our educational mission to facilitate the transition of human consciousness from the fourth to the fifth epoch, we must develop educational initiatives that both differentiate and blend the benefits of this revelatory progression from fourth to fifth.
 The dimensions of both revealed truth and fact can help define our educational strategy.
 In the words of a Melchizedek:

 > _As truth one may know God, but to understand – to explain – God, one must explore the fact of the universe of universes.
-The vast gulf between the experience of the truth of God and ignorance as to the fact of God can be bridged only by living faith._ [[UB 102:6.6](/en/The_Urantia_Book/102#p6_6)]
+The vast gulf between the experience of the truth of God and ignorance as to the fact of God can be bridged only by living faith._ <a id="a130_255"></a>[[UB 102:6.6](/en/The_Urantia_Book/102#p6_6)]

 **…and aided by wise education and study!** I believe that this statement offers a context in which to understand why the truths of Michael’s revelation as Jesus in the fourth epoch are expressive of the will of the Father **and** why the comprehension of God’s factual reality in the universe of universes as presented in the fifth epochal revelation might be expressive of the will of the God of Mind.
 If this expanded exploration of God’s factual reality as offered in _The Urantia Book_ revelation is obscured by the familiar appeal of Jesus’ revelation of the truth of sonship with God, the power of the fifth epochal revelation to transition consciousness to the next epochal level will be reduced.